Unhygienic - granddaughters

 Ultimately, the classic layered cut is our favourite of the three for adding volume as it's stylish, full-bodied and really does look quite stunning.
 With this said, it may also prove to be the go-to style for those with naturally thick hair.

 "I find my hair easier to manage when it's a bit longer.
 I also like the feel of it swishing around."

 A bouncy bob is the true hero of short hairstyles, especially for those who want to go short, but not too short.
 While it's fairly easy to maintain, unless, of course, you have stubborn hair, you'll be able to get some volume with this cut.
 Luckily, we've recommended a few volumising products for thin hair to help you achieve the bounciest of bouncy bobs.

-For those of you with a few curls or waves (lucky devils), this might just be the cut for you.
+For those of you with curls or waves looking for hairstyles for short hair that will suit your natural texture, this might just be the cut for you.
 Style your hair with a curl definer or hairspray to keep it looking full and fresh.

 "I change my hairstyle all the time.
 My hairdresser is very inventive so we try all sorts."

 The great thing about a pixie haircut is that it can take on all manner of styles.
 Short hair certainly isn't boring and the undercut pixie proves just that!
 Arguably even edgier than the edgy pixie, this cut features a shaved underside with longer hair on top, which, again, will add some height to otherwise flat hair.

 While this cut really does depend on face shape (a diamond or oval-shaped face tends to work best, in our humble opinion), it's certainly one of our favourite short pixies if you're feeling daring enough.